Home/Fish/Smoked Seabass Tail

 Possible Risks & Side Effects

-!Smoked fish may contain harmful substances if consumed excessively due to the smoking process.
+!Smoked fish may contain harmful compounds if consumed in excess due to the smoking process.

 How to Prepare & Consume

-Best enjoyed cold or at room temperature, can be added to salads or served with whole grain crackers.
+Best enjoyed cold or at room temperature, can be added to salads, pasta, or served with whole grain bread.

 Smart Selection & Storage